mihaiconstantin/obsidian-templater-scripts/README.md

 ```

 This will result in any errors (e.g., failure if the note already exists or the
 user cancels the prompt) being caught and displayed in the `Obsidian` interface
-a [gentle notice].
+as [gentle notices].

 ## Contributing